thmsfnr/Simplify/README.md

 ### Launch

-To launch the application, you need to have a PostgreSQL database running with necessary tables.
+To launch the application, you need to have a PostgreSQL database running with necessary tables (one is already available online).
 You can then launch the application by running the <strong>Main</strong> class in the directory <strong>src/main/java/project</strong>.

 ***